mvl19/infra-test/README.md

 # infra-test
 <h3>How does Kubernetes work, and when we need to have Kubernetes?</h3>
 Kubernetes manages and helps orchestrates workflows.
-In order to deploy an application/script in a stable environment, the use of Docker containers is required to ensure that
+Kubernetes brings containerized apps more stability, via automatically provisioning resources based on the amount of traffic, as well as being able to monitor containers and nodes (replace and restart).
+This is especially valuable for when you have a service that needs to balance user traffic, as it may have various downtimes.
 <h3>How to control behavior from developer / engineer related to access control and usage control?</h3>
-Quickstart
+We can utilize modules such as AWS Identity and Access Management Quickstart
 <br>
 Install Dependencies